How to Change Your WordPress Admin Password (3 Methods Explained)

 Everyone needs to reset one of their passwords from time to time.
 WordPress makes it easy to change your password if needed, but to do that, you’ll need to have access to the email you used when you created your site.
 If you don’t, things can get tricky.
 Fortunately, there are a few workarounds to that problem.

 In this article, we’ll teach you how to:

-- Reset your WordPress password through the login screen.
+- Reset WordPress password through the login screen.

 - Reset your password using phpMyAdmin.

 Before we get to the technical part, let’s talk about why resetting your password may become necessary in the first place!

 Why You Might Need to Reset WordPress Password

 Changing any of your passwords shouldn’t be a big deal.
 In fact, it’s often one of the smartest things you can do from a security perspective.
 Especially if you re-use passwords across multiple platforms, periodic updates reduce your chances of someone else accessing your accounts.

 You should, of course, avoid re-using passwords, but not a lot of people follow that advice.
 Plus, even if you use unique passwords for each website, security breaches can still happen.
 In those cases, you’ll want to change your password as soon as possible.

 If you’re running an online business, protecting your passwords should be your utmost priority.
 We recommend using a reliable business password manager to keep sensitive information safe.